juntongsu/totallymakescents/README.md

 * The user-based and content-based models both significantly outperform random guessing.
 It’s expected that the content-based model underperforms relative to the user-based model in this test.
 This is partly due to the test favoring popular items and also because the evaluation is based on user preference data, which doesn’t perfectly align with the notes data used in the content-based model.

 In the sentiment folder, you'll find graphs from the second evaluation test.
+There you will find graphs illustrating the following models:
+* User-based model
+* Content-based model (labled "notes")
+* Popularity model
 ### Key observations:

 * For both the user-based and content-based models, performance increases as the number of perfumes evaluated per user increases.